-Presently AmTech is working with long-time client, the Doug Engelbart Institute, and new partner, the International C2 Institute, to launch a research program and consulting activity dealing with change, complexity, collaboration and organizational agility.
-The focus is on "boosting collective IQ" to enhance organizational responsiveness to opportunities and urgent and complex problems.
+Presently AmTech is working to launch a research program and hands-on guidance activity dealing with change, complexity, collaboration and organizational agility.
+The focus is on using the Networked Improvement Community (NIC) model to boost collective IQ.

 Partnerships AmTech Negotiated and Acted as General Manager

 • Environmental Research Aircraft and Sensor Technology – ERAST Alliance (1994-2004).

 $160 million dollar partnership to build and flight test first UAS for civil/commercial applications.

 • Access 5 (2004-2006). $100 million dollar partnership to develop regulations for drones.